Tips for Becoming an Owner-Operator

 First Time Owner-Operator

 Should you be a professional driver before becoming an owner-operator?
-Technically, this is not a requirement, but it is good experience having a couple years on the road before becoming an owner-operator.
+Technically, this is not a requirement, but it is a good experience to have a couple of years on the road before becoming an owner-operator.
 Some trucking companies hire truckers after they finish driving school with a few months of going through programs before they can be owner-operators.

 Typically, drivers fresh out of driving school with a new commercial driver’s license (CDL) may want to drive with a company first to get some experience and learn the ropes of life on the road.
 Often, drivers want to become familiar with all the responsibilities that come with the trucking industry before diving into owning their own business and putting money into a truck.